-Confidential Employees are those individuals who have a confidentiality privilege to protect the personal identification of a Complainant.
+Confidential Employees are those individuals who have a legally-recognized confidentiality privilege.

-1) These confidential employees (i.e., health care professional, licensed counselors, etc.) can fulfill their reporting requirements by making general reports for statistical purposes and pattern tracking but do not divulge personally identifiable information without client consent.

-2) Employees who do not have a confidentiality privilege should not promise confidentiality to Parties.
-An employee can tell the Parties that he/she will only tell the individuals that must know and do his/her best to protect the Complainant's identity but cannot promise confidentiality.
+- 1) These confidential employees (i.e., health care professional, licensed counselors, etc.) can fulfill their reporting requirements by making general reports for statistical purposes and pattern tracking but do not divulge personally identifiable information without client consent. - 2) Employees who do not have a confidentiality privilege should not promise confidentiality to Parties.
+An employee can tell a Party that he/she will only tell the individuals that must know and do his/her best to protect the Party's identity but cannot promise confidentiality.
 If the Parties want confidentiality, then he/she must be referred to a confidential employee (i.e., health care provider or licensed counselor).

-These confidential resources are not required by current Title IX law to report sexual misconduct claims without consent, but may make general reports to the Office of Title IX for statistical purposes and pattern tracking.
+These confidential resources are not required by current Title IX law to report sexual misconduct claims without consent but may make general reports to the Office of Title IX for statistical purposes and pattern tracking.
 A confidential report is required by state law to notify child protective services and/or local law enforcement of suspected abuse of a minor under the age of 18.